abhinav-jha-dev/Microblog/README.md

 *As with other extensions, Flask-Login needs to be created and initialized right after the application instance in app/___init___.py.*

 Now as a step forward to setup user model please review the usermodel.

+### Setup Mailing credential on your environment
+I have used mailing server to send error logs on your email if you don't want this feature you need not set the configurations.
+This feature is helpful if you are using this application for production server since error stack trace can only be seen on the console.

+Here are the configurations that we need to take care:

+- MAIL_SERVER: smtp.gmail.com (For GMail)
+- MAIL_PORT: 465 (SSL port for GMail)
+- MAIL_USE_TLS: yes/no (it is optional)
+- MAIL_USERNAME: Your full Gmail address (e.g. yourusername@gmail.com)
+- MAIL_PASSWORD: Your Gmail password

+After Setting up the configurations for mailing server I would suggest you to add your application administrators mail ids in the **ADMINS** array *ADMINS = ['your-email@example.com']*

 ## Built With